italodeandra/italodeandrade/README.md

 # italodeandra.de

-My personal website showing my resume and linking to some projects.
+My personal website showing my resume and linking to some personal projects.

 Available at: https://italodeandra.de